From Backroads to Big Stages: The Red Clay Strays Story

 Andy Bishop – Bass that rumbles like an Alabama storm.
 Smart and quick with a wry grin, Andy loves to fish, owns a boat, and lives near the water in Daphne, AL, with his wife Taylor.
 If you’ve heard him on the Theo Von podcast with Brandon, you know he’s got wit for days.

-Drew Nix – guitarist, harmonica player, harmony singer, songwriter.
+Drew Nix – Guitarist, harmonica player, harmony singer, songwriter.
 Drew’s penned or co-penned some of the band’s most beloved tracks, including “Wondering Why” (written for his wife Laurie Anne, who’s also a songwriter) and “Good Godly Woman,” which found its way into the 2019 film Dr. Sleep.
 A Mobile transplant from Hoover, AL, he’s written more than 100 songs since 2017, played everywhere from Red Rocks to the Ryman, and picked up an Artys Award from the Mobile Arts Council along the way.

 Sevans Henderson – Keyboards that haunt, holler, and hold it all together.
 Sevans met the band while they were touring with Elle King, blew them away with his keyboard feats, and the chemistry was instant.
 He’s the newest member and now a fixture, splitting time between Nashville and the road.

-Calling the Strays “salt of the earth” doesn’t even begin to cover the band and team.
+Calling the Strays “salt of the earth” doesn’t even begin to cover the band and their team.
 These are ordinary Southerners with extraordinary gifts — polite enough to say “yes, ma’am,” and “no, ma’am,” grounded enough to know where they came from, and determined not to let success make them doubt people.

 From the Ground Up

 Covid knocked the wind out of their sails for a spell, but they came back swinging.
-Grinding.
 Giving folks from every walk of life something bigger than themselves to believe in.

 Meanwhile, Andy picked up work with an insurance adjuster, trying to help people pick up the pieces.